Robinpig/Note/docs/CS/CN/TCP.md

 #define TCP_RTO_MAX	((unsigned)(120*HZ))
 #define TCP_RTO_MIN	((unsigned)(HZ/5))
 ```
-y

 ### Connection Termination

 While it takes three segments to establish a connection, it takes four to terminate a connection.

-1. One application calls close first, and we say that this end performs the active
+1. One application calls close first, and we say that this end performs the active close.
-   close.
-This end’s TCP sends a FIN segment, which means it is finished sending
+   This end’s TCP sends a FIN segment, which means it is finished sending data.
-   data.
 2. The other end that receives the FIN performs the passive close.
-The received FIN
-   is acknowledged by TCP.
-The receipt of the FIN is also passed to the application
+The received FIN is acknowledged by TCP.
-   as an end-of-file (after any data that may have already been queued for the
+   The receipt of the FIN is also passed to the application as an end-of-file (after any data that may have already been queued for the application to receive),
-   application to receive), since the receipt of the FIN means the application will
-   not receive any additional data on the connection.
+   since the receipt of the FIN means the application will not receive any additional data on the connection.
-3. Sometime later, the application that received the end-of-file will close its
+3. Sometime later, the application that received the end-of-file will close its socket.
-   socket.
 This causes its TCP to send a FIN.
-4. The TCP on the system that receives this final FIN (the end that did the active
-   close) acknowledges the FIN.
+4. The TCP on the system that receives this final FIN (the end that did the active close) acknowledges the FIN.

 Since a FIN and an ACK are required in each direction, four segments are normally required.
 We use the qualifier ‘‘normally’’ because in some scenarios, the FIN in Step 1 is sent with data.